-- 1. Office expenses for Gram Panchayats On the recommendation of the State Finance Commission report funds are to be provided to Gram Panchayats for meeting out their day to day office expenses etc. for 151 Gram Panchayats in the Tribal areas. - 2.
-Office expenses for Panchayat Samities -Funds are provided in the State Finance Commission report for meeting expenses of Panchayat Samities. - 3.
-Office expenses for Zila Parishads.-The provisions have been made for meeting out the Zila Parishad office expenses.
+1. Office expenses for Gram Panchayats - On the recommendation of the State Finance Commission report funds are to be provided to Gram Panchayats for meeting out their day to day office expenses etc. For 151 Gram Panchayats in the Tribal areas.

+2. Office expenses for Panchayat Samities -Funds are provided in the State Finance Commission report for meeting expenses of Panchayat Samities.

+3. Office expenses for Zila Parishads.-The provisions have been made for meeting out the Zila Parishad office expenses.

 4. Honorarium to elected representatives of PRIs. -The Honorarium to the elected representatives PRIs in Himachal Pradesh w.e.f.
 1.7.2016 is being provided as per HP Panchayati Raj Deptt.
-Notification No. PCH-HA(3)20/95-II-Demand dated 1st July, 2016.
+Notification No. PCH-HA(3)20/95-III 06th July, 2019.